Yenn503/BOAZ-MCP/README.md

 ## Security Considerations

-### Authorized Use Only
+### Authorised Use Only
 - Obtain written permission before testing on any system
-- Use only in isolated lab environments or with explicit authorization
+- Use only in isolated lab environments or with explicit authorisation
 - Comply with all applicable laws and regulations
 - Document all testing activities

 ### Operational Security
-- Never use BOAZ on production systems without authorization
+- Never use BOAZ on production systems without authorisation
 - Maintain chain of custody for generated payloads
 - Use secure communication channels for payload delivery
 - Implement proper access controls on BOAZ infrastructure